Olaug Svarva

 Olaug Svarva (born 21 December 1957) is a Norwegian financial analyst and former CEO of the Government Pension Fund of Norway.

+Biography

-Svarva was born in Steinkjer.
+Svarva was born in Steinkjer on 21 December 1957.
+Her parents were running the car company Brødrene Svarva in Steinkjer.

 She graduated with a degree in economics from the University of Denver.
 From 1985 to 1988, she worked as a financial analyst for Den norske Creditbank and later for the Carnegie Investment Bank.
 She was appointed to a position at the Government Pension Fund of Norway (Folketrygdfondet) in 1991, and then she served as its Chief executive officer from 2006 to 2018.

+From 2018 she chaired the board of DNB and Norfund.